j4s0n-c/trowaSoft-VCV/README.md

 For more information about Rack, please visit: https://vcvrack.com/.

 If you like the modules and wish to donate, you may do so [here](https://paypal.me/j4s0n).
 Any donation is much appreciated!
-Also note though that:
-+ $5 USD buys the 'dev team' a Jack &amp; Diet (programming fuel) at a neighborhood bar.
-+ $10 USD buys the designer a bottle of wine.

 ## Binaries/Builds
 Any builds that are currently available are at [Github Releases page](https://github.com/j4s0n-c/trowaSoft-VCV/releases) and [geeksaurusrex](http://www.geekasaurusrex.net/page/trowaSoft-Sequencer-Modules-for-VCV-Rack.aspx).